RibbitsM/Obsidian/Law School Notes/Year 1/ISLR/Readings/R c. Montour.md

 - There are three words which are key to the Great Law
 - The first word is peace, which is the ultimate goal of the law
 - The second word is presence of mind, meaning peace requires clear thinking and an intention to engage with the goal of creating peace for all
+- Also can be translated as "righteousness"
-- The third word is peace process, meaning that we have a way to be at peace
+- The third word is peace process, meaning that we have a way to be at peace, also often translated as "power"
 - Also can mean "capability for peace"
 - Without all three words together, peace is impossible
 - These are all vague translations of the original three words